 Some American Brittanys point from an early age, while others take longer.
 Additionally, some are natural retrievers and eager swimmers, but others need more time.
 As a result, generalizing is difficult because of this range of development.

 Epilepsy and hip dysplasia have been noted as health concerns.

 Finding a Good Breeder

-On the plus side, there are lots of great American Brittany breeders out there.
+There are lots of great American Brittany breeders out there.
 Also on the plus side, there are different types of American Brittanys.
-That’s also a minus.
+That could, of course, be a minus.
 Prospective Brittany buyers should learn what type of bird hunting particular breeders do and how their dogs have been bred to maximize success in that type of hunting.

 Love all things about the American Brittany or hunting dogs?
 Watch “All about the Dogs” an American Brittany Film.